-Over the last couple of years, we have been assessing with some of our clients the different options and alternatives to address these issues.
-Some clients are affected more than others and we have been helping them prepare individual risk evaluations, as necessary.
-We have offices throughout the EU and UK, as part of our regulanet® network, and are therefore able to understand the issues and provide solutions dependent on your particular situation and strategy.
+Over the last couple of years, we have been assessing with our clients the different options and alternatives to address these issues and prepare for Brexit.
+In the last six months we have been gaining experiences on the EU and UK side and helped our clients finding successful solutions to cope with post-Brexit regulatory requirements for their MAs.
+Every client have their own needs that require ad hoc solutions, including direct queries to the EU and UK agencies and we offer this support.
+We have offices throughout the EU and UK, as part of our regulanet® network, and are therefore able to understand the issues and provide solutions dependent on any particular situation and strategy.

 Whatever your situation and wherever your legal entity is located within Europe, we are able to help you with tailored solutions with the help of our partners.